aemonge/green-tomato/README.md

     ```

     _* you can also set to "optional" instead of "ignore" to peform two searches, one with the property and another
     without it.
-So if by searching with the optional property (ex. :type) no result are found, green-tomato will try
+So if by searching with the optional property (ex. :type) no results are found, green-tomato will try
-    another search withouth the optional property before returing a server error (418).
+    another search without the optional property before returnig a server error (418)._
-    search_

     **ignoreFile.json**
     ```json